c4pt000/radiocoin/doc/translation_strings_policy.md

 Translation Strings Policy
 ===========================

-This document provides guidelines for internationalization of the Radio Coin software.
+This document provides guidelines for internationalization of the RadioCoin Core software.

 How to translate?
 ------------------